AIMS AND OBJECTIVES

 3.1 To promote interest in and support for the charitable objects of the Trust and to raise funds through subscriptions and other activities to support the work of the Trust.

-3.2 To promote value to Members by means of events, publications and communications, talks and
+3.2 To promote value to Members by means of events, publications and communications, talks and other activities.

 4 Associate Membership